Making healthy lifestyle choices like eating right helps students do their best during their time at Michigan State.

 Our culinary staff is here to help you

 MSU offers a variety of healthy food options at all campus residential dining halls and retail food venues, including menu items to support ovo-lacto vegetarianism, vegan, dairy-free and gluten-free diets.
-Our Culinary Services team identifies the eight major allergens on our campus menu items – milk; eggs; soy; nuts; tree nuts; fish; shellfish; wheat – as well as dietary restriction items – alcohol; beef; pork.
+Our Culinary Services team identifies 11 allergens on our campus menu items – coconut, eggs, fish, milk, peanuts, sesame, shellfish, soy, tree nuts, wheat and gluten – as well as dietary restrictions of alcohol, beef, gelatin, pork, vegan and vegetarian.

 MSU makes every effort to thoroughly train our staff and label food allergens in each dining hall and retail food venue.
 However, ingredients and nutritional content may change due to recipe substitutions, manufacturing changes or other outlying factors.